Acura TL: 2007

 Acura also introduced a new 5-speed automatic transmission for the 2007 and 2008 model year TLs.
-Changes include downshift "rev matching", slightly altered gear ratios, and a different bellhousing.
-The transmission is identical between the base model and Type-S. The block on the base model's 3.2-liter engine was changed to accommodate for the new bellhousing.
+Changes included downshift "rev matching", slightly altered gear ratios, and a different bellhousing.
+The transmission was identical between the base model and Type-S. The block on the base model's 3.2-liter engine was changed to accommodate for the new bellhousing.

+Type-S

+The most notable addition during the 2007 revision was the return of the Type-S edition of the TL.
+The Acura TL Type-S received the Acura RL's 3.5-liter J35A8 V6 gasoline engine tuned to 286 hp and 256 lb-ft of torque with either a 5-speed automatic with F1 style paddle shifters or a 6-speed manual transmission.
+The manual transmission includes a limited-slip differential.

+Exterior differences included quad exhaust pipes, restyled rear lamps and front fascia, lip spoiler, wider side sills, Brembo brakes, 17-inch dark silver 10-spoke wheels, an upgraded suspension which included bigger stabilizer bars, lower front spring rates, upgraded bushings and dampers, a "black chrome" grille rather than the standard glossy grille, and exclusive Type-S badging, plus an exclusive new color option, Kinetic Blue Pearl.

+The interior had Type-S badging on the steering wheel and headrests, more highly bolstered front seats, two-tone seats (only with the Ebony/Silver interior), metal racing pedals, carbon fiber trim, and red interior lighting as opposed to blue in the base TL.
+Touchscreen navigation was standard and the suspension has been firmed up.
+The only options are the aforementioned transmission and high-performance summer tires (Bridgestone Potenzas) rather than the standard all-season tires (Michelin Pilot MXM4s).

 2008

-The 2008 TL features an improved new immobilizer system, and a separate Tire Pressure Monitoring System (TPMS) warning lamp.
-The navigation system has been updated to work in Hawaii, and the AcuraLink satellite capability has been expanded to incorporate 76 markets (up from 38 markets for the 2007 model).
+The 2008 TL featured an improved new immobilizer system, and a separate TPMS warning lamp.
+The navigation system was updated to work in Hawaii, and the AcuraLink satellite capability was expanded to incorporate 76 markets, up from 38 markets in the 2007 model.